-Lecture-13 Weldability of Carbon and Alloy Steel-II
+Lecture 48 : Weldability of Carbon and Alloy Steel - II

-Hello, I welcome you all in this presentation related with the subject weldability of metals and we are talking about the weldability of the carbon and alloy steels, as we have seen that there are various types of the steels and which includes like carbon and low alloy steel, high strength low alloy steels quenched and tempered steel hardenable and heat ability steels and then there was the chromium molybdenum steel and the precoated steels.

-So we are starting our this chapter this presentation with the weldability of the carbon and low alloy steel.
-So it basically includes the general considerations related with the weldability general considerations in weldability of carbon and alloy steel or consideration visually includes the kind of the issues which are experienced in the welding of the carbon and alloy steels.
+Hello I welcome you all in this presentation and we are talking about the weldability of the carbon and alloy steels.
+As we have seen that there are various types of the steels and which includes like carbon and low alloy steel, high strength low alloy steels. quenched and tempered steel, hardenable and heat-eatable steels and then there was chromium molybdenum steel and the pre-coated steels.
+So, we are starting our this chapter or this presentation with the weldability of the carbon and low alloy steel.
+So, it basically includes the So, general considerations related with the validability general considerations in validability of carbon and alloy steel.
+Consideration basically includes the kind of the issues which are experienced in the welding of the carbon and alloy steel.

-So depending upon the extent up to which these issues are encountered during the welding that determines the ease of welding, greater the issues, lower will be the weldability.
-So the common the most common problems encountered during the welding of carbon and alloy steel includes the hydrogen induced cracking.
-So this is one and the second one is basically lamellar tearing while other problems like the porosity and inclusions are also there.
+So, depending upon the extent up to which these issues are encountered during the welding that determines the ease of welding. lower will be the weldability.
+So, the most common problems encountered during the welding of carbon and alloy steels includes the hydrogen induced cracking.
+So, this is one and the second one is basically lamellar tearing.

-But they will be triggering the cracking in one or other forms in addition to these 2 issues the problems are also imposed due to the interruption in welding, more primarily interruptions in heating during welding.
-So what kind of the interruptions which will be a occurring in which way it can affect the ease of welding or it can create the issues associated ah with the welding.
-(Refer Slide Time: 03:10)

-So we will start with the hydrogen induced cracking normally the hydrogen induced cracking is not observed in case of the low yield strength metals or low in strength steel.
-So the yield strength of the steel is greater than roughly 600 MPA, then the steels become sensitive for hydrogen induced cracking and especially it occurs at temperature below 100 degree centigrade.
+While other problems like the porosity and inclusions are also there but they will be triggering the cracking in one or other forms.
+In addition to these two issues the problems are also imposed due to the interruptions welding, more primarily interruptions in heating during welding.
+So, what kind of the interruptions which will be occurring and in which way it can affect the ease of welding or it can create the issues associated with the welding.
+So, we will start with the hydrogen induced Normally the hydrogen induced cracking is not observed in case of the low yield strength metals or low yield strength steels.
+So, the yield strength of the steel is greater than roughly 600 MPa, then the steels become sensitive for hydrogen induced cracking and especially it occurs the at temperature below 100 degree centigrade.